mrisney/appnet-android-challenge/README.md

   //...truncated JSON
 }
 ```
-I defined the model in separate Java files, using the jsonschema2pojo-gradle-plugin
+I defined the model in separate Java files, using the [jsonschema2pojo Gradle Plugin (https://mvnrepository.com/artifact/org.jsonschema2pojo/jsonschema2pojo-gradle-plugin)

 The field variables in the model are automatically parsed from the JSON response.
 So you don't need to worry about writing the parsing code.
-Make sure that the variable names are exactly the same as API definition:
+If you want to make modifications to the service, make sure that the variable names are exactly the same as API definition :
 ```java
 public class Post {